 Technical analysis and its dependency on volatility, the report

 Some time ago I posted about the topic of my dissertation.
-There were some interest in getting access to the report when it was completed, and I'm glad to say that it's finally done.
+There were some interest in getting access to the report when it was completed, and I’m glad to say that it’s finally done.
+So if you want to go straight to the details, here’s the link: The profitability of technical analysis in a high frequency… Continue reading Technical analysis and its dependency on volatility, the report

 The profitability of technical analysis in a high frequency setting

+UPDATE: The report has been completed, available here.
 One busy month behind me, and another one up next.
 Currently doing exam revisions and had some rather time consuming coursework so far, which has sadly prohibited me from doing anything here on this blog.
-So, to make up for a month of no blog activity I'll set aside some time doing it now.
+So, to make up for a month of no blog activity I’ll set aside… Continue reading The profitability of technical analysis in a high frequency setting

 A deep dive into the January barometer